 The diverse collection within these new galleries were made possible largely with the support of ACM’s patrons, including long-term patrons Mr Chris Hall, who gifted the textile pieces on display in the Fashion and Textiles gallery, and Mr Edmond Chin, who contributed a generous gift of funds and Southeast Asian jewellery in honour of his parents, Mary and Philbert Chin.

-NEW!
-Tour the Jewellery Gallery with our Virtual Museum Host - Allie
+Tour the Jewellery Gallery with our Virtual Museum Host

 The Jewellery gallery is the first permanent gallery in the world to spotlight island Southeast Asian jewellery, exhibiting its varied and complex styles, forms and uses through a showcase of artefacts from the Neolithic period to the 20th century.
 The gallery illustrates how jewellery is present at every stage of life, and shares an intimate relationship with its wearer, functioning beyond the aesthetics.